-Valuation of the loans to group companies Notes 2 and 3
+Valuation of the loans to group companies Note 2 and 3

-We consider the valuation of the loans to group companies, as disclosed in notes 2 and 3 to the financial statements for a total amount of €10,232,184,000, to be a key audit matter.
-This is because the managing directors have to identify objective evidence of impairment, which is very important and judgemental, and because of the possible material effect an impairment may have on the financial statements (including potential management bias).
+We considered the valuation of the loans to group companies as disclosed in note 2 and 3 to the financial statements for a total amount of €9,789,217,000 to be a key audit matter.
+This is because the managing directors has to identify objective evidence of impairment, which is very important and judgemental, and because of the possible material effect an impairment may have on the financial statements.

-The managing directors monitor the need for changes in the methods, significant assumptions or the data used in making the accounting estimate by monitoring key performance indicators that may indicate unexpected or inconsistent performance.
+The managing directors monitor the need for changes in the methods, significant assumptions, or the data used in making the accounting estimate by monitoring key performance indicators that may indicate unexpected or inconsistent performance.